folukefalana/LITA_Project-2/README.md

 ----
 ### Project Overview
 ----
-This project analyzes customer data for a subscription service to identify valuable segments and behavioral patterns.
-It examines customer interactions, tracks subscription types, and understands cancellation and renewal trends.
-A Power BI dashboard will display insights on customer retention and overall subscription dynamics.
+This project focuses on analyzing customer data for a subscription-based service to uncover valuable insights into customer behavior.
+The analysis segments customers, track subscription types, and identify key trends in cancellations and renewals.
+The final deliverable is an interactive Power BI dashboard that effectively presents the findings, enabling stakeholders to make informed decisions based on data-driven insights.

 ### Data Source